Average Cost of Car Insurance in Texas

 Average Car Insurance Rates After an At-Fault Accident

-Your driving record plays a big role in the auto insurance rates you’re offered.
-In general, the better someone’s record is, the less they’ll spend on insurance.
-This table compares how much someone can generally expect to spend on car insurance in Texas when they have a clean record and after just one at-fault accident.
+Your driving record plays a significant role in the auto insurance rates you’re likely to be offered.
+In general, the better a driver’s record is, the less they’ll spend on insurance.
+This table compares how much someone can generally expect to pay for car insurance in Texas when they have a clean record with what they may be charged after just one at-fault accident.

-Type of Policy Clean Record Premium After One At-Fault Accident Premium
+Type of Car Insurance Clean Record Average Annual Premium After One At-Fault Accident Average Annual Premium

 Source: U.S. News & World Report